hanseaston/pandemic-produce-delivery-project/README.md

 We have provided you with an example of `.env` file in the root directory.

-To set up a `.env`, copy the `.env.example` file, which lists needed configuration values.
+To set up a `.env`, copy the `.example.env` file, which lists needed configuration values.
 For example, in the Mac OS terminal:

 ```
-cp .env.example .env
+cp .example.env .env
 ```

 A set variable in the `.env` file will look like this: